 Symptoms of leukemia can vary among individuals and differ depending on the specific type of leukemia.
 People with chronic lymphocytic leukemia or chronic myelogenous leukemia may not have any symptoms.

 Symptoms of leukemia are caused by the high numbers of abnormal white blood cells that crowd out normal white blood cells, the body's infection fighting cells.
-The abnormal white blood ...more symptoms »
+The ...more symptoms »

 Treatment of leukemia starts with prevention.
 Preventive measures include not smoking and avoiding dangerous long-term exposure to certain dangerous chemicals, such as benzene.

 Prevention also includes seeking regular medical care throughout the lifetime.
-Regular medical care allows a health care professional to best evaluate the risks of developing leukemia and ...more treatments »
+Regular medical care allows a health care professional to best evaluate the risks of developing leukemia and asses and begin early ...more treatments »

 A diagnosis of leukemia can be delayed or missed because people with chronic lymphocytic leukemia or chronic myelogenous leukemia may not have any symptoms.
 In addition, some symptoms of leukemia can be vague and similar to symptoms of other diseases, conditions and disorders.
 These include influenza, aging, bleeding disorders, and upper ...more misdiagnosis »

 - Immediate treatment - for acute leukemia cases and progressing chronic leukemia.

 - Watchful waiting - some cases of chronic leukemia may not need immediate treatment if the disease is not progressing.

 - Chemotherapy - the most common treatment type.